 - Prior academic or continuing studies course work in interpersonal and group behavior

 We are committed to building a community of facilitators that is as rich as the diversity of our student population.
 While we have no quotas or targets, demographics do play a role in the selection process.
 In particular, we encourage internationals, men, and people of color to apply.

-You must be a U.S. citizen or permanent resident to be selected for this program.
+You must be legally authorized to work in the U.S. to be selected for this program.
 Failure to satisfy the requirements will exclude you from the program.